 Calor Gas & Camping Gaz can be purchased from the Administration Centre in exchange for empty Calor cylinders.
 There is no need to take you empty cylinder, once you have paid for the gas, Site Operations will deliver it and collect your empty cylinder.
 Unfortunately, we can only exchange Calor cylinders of the same size and type.
 International Scouts will need UK/European gas regulators.

 Yes.
 These need to be worn at all times and can be collected from your sub camp HQ on arrival.
-The ID card has certain codes for the benefit of Security and Activity Staff.

 Yes, but these should not be played at a noise level which annoys others and under no circumstances between 23:00 hrs and 07:00 hrs.

 Pocket-Knifes are not required at Chamboree.
 Please leave them at home.

 No Dogs are allowed on-site except Guide Dogs and Assistance Dogs.

 Yes, but it will need to be sited in you group camping area, and must have 3m gap around it.
 It will need to be brought on site on the Thursday evening and not removed until the Saturday 6th August.
 You will not be able to leave your car with your caravan

 Please speak with your Sub Camp Leaders.
 It maybe possible to pitch Thursday evening.